peat/audible-harvest/README.md

 - `extension/` contains a Chrome extension for monitoring Facebook and Twitter streams.
 - `server/` contains a Sinatra server for spidering links and aggregating stats.
+- `irc/` contains a bot for monitoring an IRC channel.

 ## Usage